 Legoland California Theme Park has 2 Legoland Hotels.
-The big question is – Which Legoland Hotel is better?
+The big question is – Which Legoland California Hotel is better?
 We previously stayed at Legoland California Hotel and last weekend, we stayed at the Castle Hotel to see the difference.
 To help you decide on your future booking, read up on our detailed comparison – Legoland Hotel VS Castle Hotel.

 Legoland Hotel VS Castle Hotel